dfinity/ic-staking-documentation/docs/4-maximum-control-staking-option/4-2-create-neuron-part-2.md

 This section walks you through the tools necessary to bridge the air gap between your **air-gapped computer** and the **networked smartphone**.

-## 4.2.3 Bridge the Airgap: Send the message to the Internet Computer using a QR code
+## 4.2.3 Bridge the air gap: Send the message to the Internet Computer using a QR code

 Since your **air-gapped computer** is not connected to the internet, we will use a **QR app** to send the message generated in 4.2.1 to the Internet Computer.
 We will use `IC Transaction Scanner` which lives in a canister (and whose code is visible here: [https://github.com/ninegua/ic-qr-scanner](https://github.com/ninegua/ic-qr-scanner))